 - We are encouraging any member of staff who feels unwell to self-isolate as a precaution and take a test as soon as possible.

 - We have asked colleagues not to physically attend any meetings, conferences or seminars, but to instead seek to join meetings remotely.
-We are using video conferencing for almost all meetings.

 - We are in contact with our suppliers and professional advisers to understand the latest developments to their contingency plans.